Lootcode-Dev/lootcode/src/problems/compendia/wordup/problem.md

 # Wordup

-You love finding random properties in words and recently, you've been fascinated with "Up Words", words that already have their letters in sorted order, with no repeated letters.
-In order to aid your search for these words, write a program that can automatically discern if a word is an "Up Word" or not.
+In Compendia, we classify anything and everything.
+Making things neatly organized and accessible is at the root of our culture.
+And thus, we have many variations of dictionaries.
+One of which sorts our words not only alphabetically, but also by if a word is an "Up Word."
+We define an Up Word as a word that contains distinct letters in alphabetical order.

-Given a string with all lower case letters, determine whether or not the letters are distinct and in alphabetical order.
+We've got a lot of words to sort through to assemble the 215th edition of Wegster's Dictionary, think we could get a hand?

 ## Input